GateraGael/Google-Research-Football-Environment-Experiment/README.md

 ### Test with Colab Notebook<a name="ColabNotebook"></a>

 Using the following link: [Tutorial Colab Notebook!](https://colab.research.google.com/github/google-research/football/blob/master/gfootball/colabs/gfootball_example_from_prebuild.ipynb)
 Honnestly does not teach much.
 Not sure it was inteded to teach anything or simply as a quickstart.
 Created a directory titled "ColabTutorial" where I will be running the above notebook as .py files.

-Please refer to the readme file titled "Colab_summary.md" hyperlinked: [colab_summary](https://github.com/GateraGael/Google-Research-Football-Environment-Experiment/blob/main/ColabTutorial/colab_summary.md) in which I basically logged all my trials.
+Please see following markdown [summary](https://github.com/GateraGael/Google-Research-Football-Environment-Experiment/blob/main/ActionSpaceExplore/summary.md) file for an overview of my trials.

 <!--
 ## Some paragraph <a name="paragraph1"></a>